phobos2077/fo2_ecco/docs/ecco_readme.txt

 - Two new 40mm Grenade weapons added to make Big Guns skill more useful in early-to-mid game.
 - Bozar changed to be a single-shot anti-materiel rifle, uses new .50 BMG ammo, need 7 STR and has very high damage.
 For machinegunning use LSW or M60 instead.
 - M60 is a true machine gun: more powerful with 100 rounds ammo capacity.
-- ST now adds to base skill
+- ST now adds to base skill.

 > ENERGY WEAPONS: